Human brain and light

 Yes.
 You can!

 For a long time, fire and daylight were the only light sources we humans had.
+Electric light bulbs only established around ~140 years ago and I am now doubting that, we ever got well educated about those.

 !
 INFO: Fire has about 10 – 100 lx.
-Remember, sunlight has 10.000 – 100.000lx.
+Remember sunlight?
+It has 10.000 – 100.000lx.
 Lux is how bright your eyes perceive the light, not its color, not the temperature, not the wavelength.

 Daylight contains a continuous spectrum of light, so we find a full range of light in it: